KhushbuChauhan-06/OPC-UA-Testing/README.md

 StartMotor()
 StopMotor()

-This provides enough realistic behavior to test both read-only monitoring and control-oriented OPC UA operations.
+This provides a realistic test target for both monitoring and control-oriented OPC UA operations.

 Test Coverage

-The framework is organized around different communication and validation concerns.
+The test suite is organized around different communication and validation concerns.

 tests/
+│
 ├── functional/
 │   ├── connection
 │   ├── browse